pacificpelican/seis/README.md

 *an object cycle manager by [Dan McKeown](http://danmckeown.info)* *copyright 2019*

-- You can view objects by entering them in into the input at <a href="/Objectbrowser>/Objectbrowser</a>
+- You can view objects by entering them into the input at <a href="/Objectbrowser">Objectbrowser</a>
 - After visualizing the object with the `enter your JSON` button you can persist the data by pressing the `save to DB` button
-- These saved objects can be viewed at Desk (search for seis for the saved data in chronological order);
+- These saved objects can be viewed at <a href="/Desk">Desk</a> (search for seis for the saved data in chronological order)

 ===
 ===
-Project Scaffolded with Now:
+Project Scaffolded with create-next-app:
 ===

 [![Deploy to now](https://deploy.now.sh/static/button.svg)](https://deploy.now.sh/?repo=https://github.com/zeit/next.js/tree/master/examples/custom-server-express)